alphagov/search-api/doc/relevancy.md

 We use [phrase queries][] to take phrases into account in search queries.

 We're not using the _[slop][]_ parameter, so the phrase component will only work where the query uses the exact same phrasing.
-I'm not sure this is all that useful for us, except maybe for names of services/forms/departments.
+It's not clear whether this would be useful, except maybe for names of services/forms/departments.

 The `slop` parameter tells the `match_phrase` query how far apart terms are allowed to be while still considering the document a match.
 By _how far apart_ we mean _how many times do you need to move a term in order to make the query and document match?_

+Explanation from the Lucene documentation:

+> Sets the number of other words permitted between words in query phrase.
+> If zero, then this is an exact phrase search.

+> The slop is in fact an edit-distance, where the units correspond to moves
+> of terms in the query phrase out of position.
+For example, to switch the
+> order of two words requires two moves (the first move places the words
+> atop one another), so to permit re-orderings of phrases, the slop must
+> be at least two.

+> More exact matches are scored higher than sloppier matches, thus
+> search results are sorted by exactness.

+Essentially, with a `slop` value of 1, a query for 'harry potter' would return documents with the phrase 'potter harry' in them.

 Although all words need to be present in phrase matching, even when using slop, the words don’t necessarily need to be in the same sequence in order